 How to Fluff a Feather Mattress Topper?

 Fluffing is fixing the lumps and uneven areas in your feather mattress topper.
-Since down and feathers are not bonded together inside your topper, they get dislodged from time to time leading to lumps and uneven surfaces.
+Since down and feathers are not bonded inside your topper, they get dislodged occasionally, leading to lumps and uneven surfaces.

 To fix these, you do fluffing.
 You can fluff a feather mattress topper in two easy ways:

 The hand method uses your hand (obviously).
-You need to repeatedly pat down your feather mattress topper to redistribute the down and feathers in lumpy and uneven areas.
+You must repeatedly pat down your feather mattress topper to redistribute the down and feathers in lumpy and uneven areas.

 How Long Do Feather Mattress Toppers Last?

 Feather mattress toppers typically last for at least 2 years.
-But if you bought a high-quality feather mattress topper and the topper is well-maintained, you can prolong it for a few more years.
+But if you bought a high-quality feather mattress topper that is well-maintained, you can prolong it for a few more years.

 Wear and tear is the primary reason a feather mattress topper’s lifespan shortens.
 Avoid this by regularly spot cleaning and deep cleaning every month to ensure it lasts longer.